sympatovit/condenser/readme.md

 ### Why use condenser? ###

-condenser makes it easy to install, update, launch, and manage one or more Steam application servers.
+condenser makes it easy to install, configure, launch, and manage one or more Steam application servers.

-With condenser, your Steam server configuration is stored in compact, portable json - allowing you to quickly spin up, alter, clone, and migrate an arbitrary number of servers.
+With condenser, your Steam server configuration is stored in compact, portable json - allowing you to quickly spin up, alter, clone, and migrate any arbitrary number of servers.

 condenser also provides a convenient way to store your Steam server configuration in source control.